 Besides the club logo engraving on top, one touch is a gavel-shaped locket which would enlist a magnet to fasten shut.
 I always thought it would be cool to use gavel in some fashion, as it is commonly associated with the club table.

 Originally I made this case perfectly-shaped for 5 standard Blu-Ray cases, but at the last moment I changed the cases to the smaller CD-sized ones (top picture), so they’d be easier to pry from the box.
 There would be a spare compartment for other accessories (lighters, cigar cutters, etc.) as a result.
-If I had a mulligan the case would be bigger or feature a drop-down flap in the front so all the cases are easy to access.
-A foolish mistake but one that can be addressed.
+If I had a mulligan the case would be bigger or feature a drop-down flap in the front so all the cases are easy to access (a silly mistake but one that can be easily remedied).